 But then again, Teason long ago left the typical marathon run behind and now focuses on "ultramarathons" - which technically could be considered any race longer than the standard marathon distance of 26 miles and 385 yards - but is usually seen by purists to be something longer than 50 kilometers, or a little over 31 miles.

 "A 50K is the same pace as a regular marathon; same nutritional intake, same basic training; it's just another five miles," Teason said.
 "But when you start getting into longer distances, the race becomes different, the pace becomes different."

 Teason has been running ultras since November, 1994, when he ran a 60K race in Central Park in New York.
 He came in third place.
 He's competed in ultras exclusively ever since, winning 18 overall.
 He won National Championships in the 50 miles road category in 1997 and 1998, as well as the 50 mile trail division in 1997.
 He was a two-time member of the U.S. National Team that competed in the world championships in Japan in 1998 and in France the following year.
-That experience was one of his most memorable in his running career, he said.

 "It wasn't the race so much as representing the U.S.," he said, complete with the flags, the uniforms and trips to area schools as an ambassador of his country.

 Teason first began running in 1983, when, almost as a lark, he went on a nine-mile run with a couple of friends.
 He ran his first race two weeks later, a half-marathon.

 Then it was off to the Marine Corps marathon that November.
 Then came law school and launching his legal career.
 He didn't compete in road races again until 1992, and after doing well at the half and full marathon distances, it was on to the ultras.
 His race this weekend in New Jersey is different from many in another respect- rather than going out for 12 hours along roads and byways, then back for another 12, the course is a one-mile loop- around and around.
 Doesn't that get a little - well, boring?